skdziwak/rusty-spaceship/README.md

 ## Overview

-The site features a pixel-art space theme and highlights my projects, skills, and professional background.
+The site features a pixel-art space theme and highlights my projects, and skills.
 Visitors can learn about my programming experience, view my projects and contact me through various platforms.

 ## Technology Stack